 Joint share ownership plans (JSOP)

-A joint share ownership plan is an incentive plan that delivers capital gains tax (CGT) treatment for the growth in value of employee share awards above a set equity hurdle.
+A joint share ownership plan (“JSOP”) is an incentive plan that delivers capital gains tax (CGT) treatment for the growth in value of employee share awards above a set equity hurdle.
 They are very versatile and can be used to replace or supplement a range of other employee share plans.

-How a joint share ownership plan works
+How a JSOP scheme works

 The basic principle of a JSOP is that the employee and an employee benefit trust split the benefit of ownership of a shareholding between them.
 The trustee acquires the shares and is the legal owner of them, but the employee and trustee are joint beneficial owners of those shares.
-A co-ownership agreement records the basis of this joint beneficial ownership.

-The co-ownership agreement specifies that the employee holds an interest in each share that represents a proportion of all of the share rights and consequently the employee will receive a proportion of the sale proceeds.
-The employee’s proportionate interest represents the value above a pre-set ‘hurdle’.
 The trustee holds the balance of the share rights.
-The hurdle is usually set by reference to the value of the shares at the award date – typically with some premium – so that the employee takes the growth in value.
+The hurdle is usually set with reference to the value of the shares at the award date – typically with some premium – so that the employee takes the growth in value.

 The co-ownership agreement often divides the voting, dividend and other share rights between the joint owners.

 The trustee has a call option to unwind the joint ownership of the shares at the end of the vesting period, so that the employee will be left with outright ownership of a proportion of the jointly owned shares with the trustee retaining the remainder.
 Further call options can be used to give effect to performance or employment conditions, so that the employee forfeits entitlement to a proportion of the jointly owned shares if the conditions are not met throughout the vesting period.
 This means that the JSOP can be used to support a wide range of commercial objectives.
+As noted below, additional options may also be granted by the trustee to the employee over the trustee’s interest to deliver the ‘whole’ of the share to the employee, again potentially subject to performance vesting.

-When should you use a joint share ownership plan?
+When should you use a JSOP?

 Combining a conventional long-term incentive plan (LTIP) with a JSOP award to deliver the growth in value could be a tax-efficient way to enhance the LTIP.
 If the value is to be delivered under the JSOP, it may be possible to grant an option over the trustee’s interest in the shares which would “top up” the returns to the employee and overall give a blend of returns subject to income tax and capital gains tax.